MaJC/files-challenge/README.md

 Hi Kristen,

 Here is my repository with a HTML file talking about Daryl Dixon, my favorite fictional character, from the TV series The Walking Dead.
-Maybe you enjoy The Walking Dead as much as I do but if not, I hope you learned a little something about the my favorite character from the amazing TV series.
+Maybe you enjoy The Walking Dead as much as I do but if not, I hope you learned a little something about my favorite character from the amazing TV series.

 Sincerely,